AIS-Bonn/attitude_estimator/README.md

 Due to the small and efficient nature of the library, one of the first two options is recommended.
 Very minimal benefit is expected from building a dynamic library.

-Note that as at release `v1.0.1`, the required source files are simply `attitude_estimator.h` and `attitude_estimator.cpp`.
+Note that as at release `v1.2.0`, the required (non-test) source files are simply `attitude_estimator.h` and `attitude_estimator.cpp`.

 A sample makefile for building the static and dynamic libraries using `gcc` is included in the release.
+The makefile also demonstrates how the `test_attitude_estimator` unit test can be built.
 As mentioned in the makefile however, the Attitude Estimator could equivalently be built using any other compiler, such as for example MSVC.

 ##Dependencies##
 The library does not require C++11, and has no external dependencies other than the C++ Standard Library, of which only `cmath` is required.
 More precisely, the only standard library functions that are required are `abs`, `sqrt`, `asin` and `atan2`.